pldvd/Memory-Game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+### Known Bugs

+When there is only one card open, the user can keep clicking on in at end the step count keeps incrementing.
+This is to be fixed in the future.